LTUC/amman-dotnet-401d2/Curriculum/Class12/facilitator/README.md

    - What is data persistance?
    - What are databases?
 Why do we need them?
 3. Introduce ERDs

 ## Lab Notes

+This lab is timed and is attempt based.
+They should be able to read through the problem domain and come up with an ERD for the database as well as provide an explanation.
+You will provide and review the solution with them at the start of the next class.

 ## What changed from yesterday?
 No code is written today.
 Just reviewing diagrams.